bongnv/bongnv.com/blog/2025-02-28-coding-conventions-as-code.md

 ## Using ArchUnit

 For Java projects, ArchUnit proves to be a practical tool for automatically enforcing coding rules.
-The following outlines the steps to set it up and define rules.
+The following outline the steps to set it up and define rules.

 ### Setting Up ArchUnit